zeryabmoussaoui/sudoku-optimization-solver/README.md

 9 2 8 0 0 0 0 0 0<br/>
 0 0 0 0 0 2 9 0 0

-2/ Choose one of the provided methods (or implements your !) :
+2/ Choose one of the provided methods (or implement your !) :

 | Method   |  Reference |  File to execute |